-Forget Black Friday – it’s now Black Week… or even Black Two Weeks!
+Forget Black Friday – it’s now a whole Week… or even two weeks!

 In just three years Black Friday has transformed the pre-Christmas shopping landscape in the UK.
 This year, the bargains have been coming thick and fast with Amazon first off the line with daily deals from 14th November, quickly followed by Morrions, ebay, Argos, Boots, Tescos and many, many more!

 Despite murmurings that consumers are becoming fed up of Black Friday madness – and some retailers are even taking a stance against it – last year’s figures speak for themselves.